bioidiap/bob/doc/tutorial.rst

 Database interfaces
 ===================

 Bob provides an API to easily query and interface with well known databases.
 A database contains information about the organization of the files, functions to query information such as the data which might be used for training a model, but it usually does **not** contain the data itself (except for some toy examples).
-Most of the databases are stored in an `SQLite`_ file, whereas the smallest ones can be stored as filelists.
+Please visit :ref:`bob.db.base` for an excellent guide on Bob's datbases.

 Bob includes a (growing) list of supported database interfaces.
 There are some small toy databases like :ref:`bob.db.iris` and the :ref:`bob.db.mnist` database can be used to train and evaluate classification experiments.
 For the former, a detailed example on how to use Bob's machine learning techniques to classify the Iris flowers is given in :doc:`example`.

-However, most of the databases contain face images, speech data or videos that are used for biometric recognition and presentation attack detection (anti-spoofing).
+However, most of the databases contain face images, speech data or videos that are used for biometric recognition and presentation attack detection (anti- spoofing).
 A complete (and growing) list of database packages can be found in our `Packages`_.

 Several databases that can be used for biometric recognition share a common